-Courses he frequently teaches include: Fundamental Moral Theology I and II, Catholic Social Teaching, The Ethics of Virtue, Moral Evil and Moral Absolutes, Christian Decision Making, and Secularism and Catholicism.
+Courses he frequently teaches include: Fundamental Moral Theology I and II, Catholic Social Teaching, Moral Evil and Moral Absolutes, Christian Decision Making, and Secularism and Catholicism.

 - Ph.D., Katholieke Universiteit Leuven

 - Ph.L., Pontifical University of Saint Thomas Aquinas

 - S.T.B., Pontifical University of Saint Thomas Aquinas

 - Virtue and Grace in the Theology of Thomas Aquinas (Cambridge University Press, July 2020).